 As the second photo shows, we work with landowners to develop a plan for their riparian areas that boosts biodiversity and sequesters carbon.
 We use a range of vegetation types to return floristic and structural diversity to the riparian areas we rehabilitate, we try to link riparian areas to remnant vegetation to promote species movement and pollination, and we work with landowners to manage their riparian zones as separate but integrated parts of their overall farm plan.

-There may also be opportunities for landowners to claim carbon credits for the work they are doing in their riparian zones – if you want to know more about carbon trading and the Emissions Trading Fund click through to the next page.
+There may also be opportunities for landowners to claim carbon credits for the work they are doing in their riparian zones – find out more about carbon trading and the Emissions Trading Fund.

 - The Emissions Reduction Fund – What it Means for You, Commonwealth of Australia, Canberra